theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 ### Class Sorting

-Classes can be sorted in the recommended Tailwind manner on a per-file basis on file save or by the whole solution on build:
+Classes can be sorted on a per-file basis on file save or by the whole solution on build:

 ![Class Sort Demo 1](https://raw.githubusercontent.com/theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/main/art/class-sort-demo.gif)